-Healthwatch Kingston will co-operate in the sharing of appropriate information based on the following principles:
+HWK will co-operate in the sharing of appropriate information based on the following principles:

-- Information will be shared on a need-to-know basis when it is in the best interest of the individual and especially to protect vulnerable people - Confidentiality must not be confused with secrecy

-- Informed consent should be obtained, but if this is not possible and other people are at risk, it may be necessary to override this requirement - It is inappropriate to give absolute confidentiality in cases where there are concerns about abuse, particularly when other people may be at risk or there is a legal duty to report criminal activity - A person must not be put at risk of abuse by failure to share information necessary for their protection - Any exchange of information must be in accordance with the Data Protection Act 2018 and the Human Rights Act 1998 - All information sharing and record keeping will be compliant with the requirements of the General Data Protection Regulations.
+- Information will be shared on a need to know basis when it is in the best interest of the individual and especially to protect vulnerable people - Confidentiality must not be confused with secrecy - Informed consent must be obtained, but if this is not possible and other people are at risk, it may be necessary to override this requirement - It is inappropriate to give absolute confidentiality in cases where there are concerns about abuse, particularly when other people may be at risk or there is a legal duty to report criminal activity - A person must not be put at risk of abuse by failure to share information necessary for their protection - Any exchange of information must be in accordance with the Data Protection Act 1998 and the Human Rights Act 1998 - All information sharing and record keeping will be compliant with the requirements of the GDPR which came into force on May 25th 2018

-5.2 Recruitment, Induction and Training
+6. Recruitment, Induction and Training

-Healthwatch Kingston operates policies and procedures that take account of the need to safeguard and promote the welfare of children, young people and adults who are considered vulnerable because of their age, illness or disability, including arrangements for appropriate checks on new trustees, staff and volunteers (e.g. references, previous employment history and verifying the identity of applicants).
+HWK operates policies and procedures that take account of the need to safeguard and promote the welfare of children, young people and adults who are considered vulnerable because of their age, illness or disability, including arrangements for appropriate checks on new Trustees, staff and volunteers (e.g. references, previous employment history and verifying the identity of applicants).